roboticslab-uc3m/developer-manual/best-practices-github.md

 ### Closing a GitHub Issue
 Please cite the hash of the commit that closes the GitHub Issue (ideally, the hash of a merge commit) in the closing comment.

+### GitHub Issue Labels
+We are attempting to unify GitHub labels: originally with [teo-main](https://github.com/roboticslab-uc3m/teo-main/labels) for inspiration, read more at [questions-and-answers#76](https://github.com/roboticslab-uc3m/questions-and-answers/issues/76).

 ## git commit (and push)
 We have seen in [Main Developer Tools](main-developer-tools.md) that GitHub is an important part of our workflow.
 Now let's see when and how to use it.